 However, please divide planning from zoning.
 Please plan.

 If you don't, you may pay a price someday.
-Either some quite unwanted large and inappropriate intrusion on your rural lifestyle could invade, including those awful corporate livestock operations, or if you're just hoping and dreaming that development will come your way and you'll make a pile of money, remember about the big wedding.
-No planning, no big wedding.
+Either some quite unwanted large and inappropriate intrusion on your rural lifestyle could invade, including those awful corporate livestock operations.
+Or if you're just hoping and dreaming that suburban development will come your way and you'll make a pile of money, remember about the big wedding.
+If there's no planning, there's no big wedding.